Steriogram: Formation, EPs and Schmack! (1999–2005)

-Steriogram was formed in June 1999 by Brad Carter and Jake Adams, two friends from Whangarei, who joined with Tyson Kennedy and Tim Youngson, two friends from Auckland.
+Steriogram was formed in June 1999 by Brad Carter and Jake Adams, two friends from Whangārei, who joined with Tyson Kennedy and Tim Youngson, two friends from Auckland.
 They started performing as a melodic rock four-piece band with a manic live show.
 They released the EP Soccerstar in December that year.
 It had three tracks, "Chiqboom", "Soccerstar" and "Aeroplane".
 Only 500 copies were made.

 Their second recording, "White Trash", released in August 2001, was more successful.
 Its b-side was "Soccerstar".
 They made a video for "White Trash" with drummer Kennedy rapping and it got so much exposure they decided he should stop drumming and move to the front of the stage to rap.
 They then recruited mutual friend Jared Wrennall from Balclutha, as drummer and became a five-piece.
 From then they started writing more of their songs with a hip hop influence.
 Steriogram toured New Zealand in a friend's van without any support crew, doing gigs where they could.

 In 2002, still unsigned, they joined several other New Zealand bands in the inaugural Boost Mobile School's Tour, playing for free during high school lunch hours to get exposure, as well as at bars at night.
 During the tour they released the EP Sing the Night Away, which contained five tracks: "Sing the Night Away", "Free", "Big Lady Loving", "White Trash (DLT remix)" and "West Side!".
 Videos were made for the songs "Sing The Night Away" and "Free".

 While recording at a rented beach house in 2002 they were contacted by a scout for American label Capitol Records, who had come upon their music video for "White Trash" on the website nzmusic.com, and were signed to Capitol Records later that year.
 2004 saw the release of their debut album Schmack!.
 In addition to "White Trash", five more tracks from it were released as singles: "Walkie Talkie Man", "Roadtrip", "Go", "Tsunami" and "On and On".
 Three songs from Sing the Night Away featured on singles from the album: "Sing the Night Away", "Free" and "Big Lady Loving".

 There were two main factors contributing to Steriogram’s immediate success.
 First, the national school tour helped to generate a wider fan base.
 The other factor was their Internet site and the use of fans' loyalty.
 On the site fans were able to join up for the band’s newsletter and then eventually to what was known as a "fan street pack".
 This was sent to the fan via mail and contained promo CDs that had five of the tracks to be featured on their upcoming CD, and many stickers.
 This was where Steriogram relied on the support of fans, to hand out the promo CDs and stickers.
 These points proved to be very successful and rewarding for Steriogram as a new band.